elixir-europe/infectious-diseases-toolkit/about/contact.md

 title: Contact
 ---

 Thank you for your interest in the Infectious Diseases Toolkit.
-If you have any questions, comments, or feedback, please don't hesitate to get in touch with us.
+If you have questions, comments, or feedback, please don't hesitate to get in touch with us.

 ## General enquiries
 If you would like to contact the editorial team, please send an email to [idtk-editors@elixir-europe.org](mailto:idtk-editors@elixir-europe.org).